vogt4nick/dequindre/docs/source/user-guide/cookbook.md

 The output will be different on your machine, but the important directory is the common directory; in this case, it's miniconda3.

-conda environments also have a well defined structure that looks like `miniconda3/envs/test_env/python`
+conda, like virtualenv and pipenv, also has a well defined structure for environments that looks like `miniconda3/envs/test_env/python`.

 ```conda-task
 >>> from dequindre import Task